inclavare-containers/inclavare-containers/docs/design/terminology.md

 The implementer of Enclave Runtime PAL API, on behalf of Enclave Runtime.

 # Enclave Runtime
 The implementer of enclave.
-Occlum and Graphene-SGX are all the so-called Enclave Runtime.
+Occlum, Graphene-SGX and WAMR (WebAssembly Micro Runtime) are all the so-called Enclave Runtime.

 # Enclave Application
 The actual running entity inside Enclave Runtime.